 Faculty of Mechanical Science and Engineering

-The Faculty of Mechanical Science and Engineering has been at the core of the development of TU Dresden and it is today the largest faculty at this university.
+The Faculty of Mechanical Science and Engineering has been at the heart of TU Dresden’s development, and today, it is the university’s largest faculty.

 Faculty of Electrical and Computer Engineering

-PoL is a cluster of excellence of the TU Dresden.
-The central vision is to understand the physical principles and laws that underlie the dynamic organization of living matter across scales, from molecules to organs.
-This constitutes a formidable learning and inference task from very large data (petabytes at several GB/s).
-Therefore, an entire Research Avenue (RA5) of PoL is dedicated to AI and ML research for the biomedical sciences, including the development of self-learning autonomous microscopes, data-driven model inference, inference of mathematical equations and physical laws from biomedical image data, and ML-based computer vision for the life sciences, as well as immersive analytics of dynamic multidimensional datasets.
+PoL’s central vision is to understand the physical principles and laws underlying the dynamic organization of living matter across scales, from molecules to organs.
+This constitutes a formidable learning and inference task involving very large amounts of data (petabytes at several GB/s).
+An entire research avenue (RA5) at PoL is dedicated to AI and machine learning (ML) research for the biomedical sciences.
+This includes developing self-learning autonomous microscopes, data-driven model inference, and inferring mathematical equations and physical laws from biomedical image data.
+It also includes ML-based computer vision for the life sciences and immersive analytics of dynamic, multidimensional datasets.

 Visit PoL